 Modifies the definition of "agriculture" to include farms that raise livestock with no intent to sell the livestock.

 Expands the definition of crop theft to include Christmas trees and consumption of a crop, and adds a $1,000 minimum penalty that must be paid to the victim.
+The House amended the bill to lower the minimum penalty to $500.

 Replaces the Milk Producers Emergency Relief Fund with the Dairy Premium Fund, provides assistance to milk producers who ship milk in New Hampshire, establishes the Dairy Premium Fund Board, and authorizes Department of Agriculture, Markets, and Foods to spend up to $200,000 from the Agricultural Product and Scale Testing Fund for promotion of the program.